hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 - **Sun Yan** – Researcher in human behavior and robotic interaction, contributing to the behavioral logic behind the system.
   *Ph.D. student, Kobe University.*

-- **Haruki Maruyama** – Responsible for Japanese cultural adaptation of prompts in the project.
-  *Faculty of Liberal Arts, The University of Tokyo.*

 - **Jiang Qilong** – In charge of the Streamlit interface and user interaction design, ensuring smooth UI/UX experience.
   *Background in design and software engineering.*